iftekmahmud/iftekmahmud.github.io/blog/evil-twin/README.md

 5. **Data Interception and Exploitation**:
    - The attacker uses packet-sniffing tools like `Wireshark` or `tcpdump` to capture unencrypted traffic.
    - They may deploy a man-in-the-middle (MITM) framework like `Bettercap` to intercept HTTPS traffic or redirect users to malicious sites.
-   - In advanced scenarios, attackers can serve malware or exploit vulnerabilities in the victim’s device.
+   - In advanced scenarios, attackers can serve malware or exploit vulnerabilities in the victim's device.

 ## Setting Up an Evil Twin Attack